Have You Ever Really Thought About How You Can Save Money on Gas and Extending The Life of Your Vehicles Brakes.

 What Else Causes Extra Wear and Tear on Your Brakes?

-- Well, how about when charging up to that stop sign and hitting the brakes quick and hard to bring your ride to a stop very very quickly, instead of easing into your brake pedal for a soft smooth stop.
+- Well, how about when charging up to that stop sign and hitting the brakes quickly and hard to bring your ride to a stop very very quickly, instead of easing into your brake pedal for a soft smooth stop?
 The less aggressive smooth stop may prevent your head or mouth from making contact with the steering wheel, have you experienced that, I have and it hurts a lot (young and crazy) moment for me.

-- How about when we come down a long steep hill continuously riding the brakes to try a keep our speed down for those sharp turns on those winding roads.
+- How about when we come down a long steep hill continuously riding the brakes to try a keep our speed down for those sharp turns on those winding roads?
 Drop your transmission down into a lower gear, for an automatic pull the lever down to 2nd or even 1st gear if you are going slow enough.
-With a standard just gear down again to a lower range gear to give us some hold-back.
+With a standard just gear down again to a lower-range gear to give us some hold-back.
 This means using our engine for a brake retarder feature, this will surely save on our brake pad wear.
+If not then this is what You will be doing soon in the future – come on in to see

-- Hears one we have probably encountered at some point in time, that is putting too much weight into the back of His or Hers truck, example would be a day out in the woods loading up the truck with fresh-cut timber (from authorized locations only) probably paperwork required? you may be overloaded but, the wood is a catch for the day and you or even I don’t really want to unload any pieces that, we have already loaded, that sound familiar?
+- Hears one we have probably encountered at some point in time, that is putting too much weight into the back of His or Her truck, example would be a day out in the woods loading up the truck with fresh-cut timber (from authorized locations only) probably paperwork required? you may be overloaded but, the wood is a catch for the day and you or even I don’t really want to unload any pieces that, we have already loaded, that sound familiar?

 Okay I have listed a few areas of heavy brake wear driving conditions.
 If you Girls or Guys have a good story to share I would really like to hear it.
 I welcome comments and real life situations.